dgilleland/2018-Jan-In-Class/A-Normalization/ESP-1.md

 **Customer**	(<b class="pk">CustomerNumber</b>, FirstName, LastName, Address, City, Province, PostalCode, Phone)

 #### Verification

+> **Note:** This "verification" section would not be required on a lab.
+It's here for demonstration purposes only, as a step you would do on your own to see if the data "fits" your final set of normalized entitied.

 The verification of the final set of entities after going through the normalization process can be demonstrated by drawing tables with the original document's data entered as a sample.